-- 11. If applicable, install the arcing horns.
-The blade horn is screwed into the threaded hole in the blade tip, and the jaw horn is bolted to the recessed tang on the jaw (see figure 1).
+- 10. If applicable, install the arcing horn on the jaw.
 The horns should touch lightly throughout their stroke.
-Arcing horns rubbing together with excessive pressure can cause the blade to rotate outside the contacts, causing switch malfunction.
-Bend the jaw horn as required to achieve enough pressure for contact, but not so much as to cause binding. - 12.
+Arcing horns rubbing together with excessive pressure can cause the blade to rotate outside the contacts causing switch malfunction.
+Bend the stationary horn as required to achieve enough pressure for contact, but not so much as to cause binding. - 11.
 When all adjustments are made, install the operating mechanism as directed on the following pages.